sdummett-at-42/ft_transcendence/chat-ws.md

 { roomName: string, userId: number }
 ```
 Unblock a user.
-On failure, `userNotUnblock` is sent to the socket that triggered the event.
+On failure, `userNotUnblocked` is sent to the socket that triggered the event.
 On success:
 - `userUnblocked` is sent to the socket that triggered the event.
 - `` is sent to all the active sockets of the user that